futpix/caravans-in-australia/content/review/870-On-the-Move-Caravans-Huntar-12F2.md

   ogtitle: "Should I buy Huntar 12F2 by On the Move Caravans?"
   ogdescription: "The On the Move Caravans Huntar 12F2 is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Combined shower & toilet."
 categories: ["On the Move Caravans"]
-tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Combined shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "Unknown Size", "Unknown Type", "Combined shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""